 Parked subscriptions are subscriptions that you choose to hide from your list of subscriptions.
 Additionally, these subscriptions are not automatically updated.
 To park a subscription select ‘Subscription Parking’ from ‘Subscriptions’ in Instacast’s main settings.

 Yes.
 Select ‘Export Data’ or ‘Send Data as Email’ from Instacast’s main settings to export your subscriptions or bookmarks to another app or email address respectively.

 Yes.
-Instacast will work on both iPhone and iPad without having to pay twice.
+Instacast will work on both iPhone, iPod Touch and iPad without having to pay twice.

 Yes.
-Instacast 2.2.2 used iCloud to synchronise data.
-You are given the option to import this data when you first use Instacast 3.
-Alternatively, you can export your subscriptions from earlier versions of Instacast as an OPML file.
+Instacast 2.2.2 used iCloud to synchronize data, and you are given the option to import this data when you first use Instacast 4.
+Alternatively, you can export your subscriptions from legacy versions of Instacast as an OPML file.

-There are currently no plans to create an Android version of Instacast.
+There are currently no plans to develop Instacast for either Android or Windows.

 Unless your internet connection is faulty, this indicates that the podcast you are trying to download has been removed from the host's server and is no longer available.
 It's also possible that the download has been corrupted.
 In this case you can delete the file and re-download it with the download button under the show notes.

 To remove duplicate episodes you need to refresh the subscription's feed manually by tapping the reload icon in the Podcast Info screen.